jyxi7676/STtools/README.md

 * Python >=3.0 (specify libraries)
 * perl
 * pigz

 ## Installation

+# Input and Output Data Format
+Please refer to the link xxxx for an illustration of required input data format and output data format for each step.

 ## Example Data

-* SeqScope exmaple data can be found at the input directory under each steps(such as /extractCoordinates/input/)
+* SeqScope exmaple raw data can be found at xxxx

-* VISIUM test data is available at:
+* VISIUM raw data is available atxxxx

 ## Overall Workflow